Science: Early history

 Science has no single origin.
 Rather, scientific thinking emerged gradually over the course of tens of thousands of years, taking different forms around the world, and few details are known about the very earliest developments.
 Women likely played a central role in prehistoric science, as did religious rituals.
 Some scholars use the term "protoscience" to label activities in the past that resemble modern science in some but not all features; however, this label has also been criticised as denigrating, or too suggestive of presentism, thinking about those activities only in relation to modern categories.

 Direct evidence for scientific processes becomes clearer with the advent of writing systems in the Bronze Age civilisations of Ancient Egypt and Mesopotamia (c.
 3000–1200 BCE), creating the earliest written records in the history of science.
 Although the words and concepts of "science" and "nature" were not part of the conceptual landscape at the time, the ancient Egyptians and Mesopotamians made contributions that would later find a place in Greek and medieval science: mathematics, astronomy, and medicine.

 From the 3rd millennium BCE, the ancient Egyptians developed a non-positional decimal numbering system, solved practical problems using geometry, and developed a calendar.
 Their healing therapies involved drug treatments and the supernatural, such as prayers, incantations, and rituals.
+Ancient Nubians pioneered early antibiotics and established a system of geometric principles that served as the basis for initial sunclocks.
+Nubians also exercised a trigonometric methodology comparable to their Egyptian counterparts.

 The ancient Mesopotamians used knowledge about the properties of various natural chemicals for manufacturing pottery, faience, glass, soap, metals, lime plaster, and waterproofing.
 They studied animal physiology, anatomy, behaviour, and astrology for divinatory purposes.
-The Mesopotamians had an intense interest in medicine and the earliest medical prescriptions appeared in Sumerian during the Third Dynasty of Ur.
+The Mesopotamians had an intense interest in medicine, and the earliest medical prescriptions appeared in Sumerian during the Third Dynasty of Ur.
 They seem to have studied scientific subjects which had practical or religious applications and had little interest in satisfying curiosity.